Only investigational RNAi therapy in development for all three known types of PH

 Preventing excess oxalate production

-We are evaluating nedosiran in the PHYOX™ clinical program.
-The three known genetic types of PH result from mutations in three different genes in the glyoxylate metabolism pathway, AGXT, GRHPR and HOGA1.
-These genetic mutations manifest in the overproduction of oxalate.
-Nedosiran inhibits the Lactate Dehydrogenase enzyme in the final common step of this pathway, and thereby attempts to prevent this overproduction of oxalate.
-This LDH enzyme inhibition occurs specifically in the liver due to the incorporation of GalNAc targeting ligands in nedosiran that bind specifically to the Asialoglycoprotein receptors (ASGPR) on hepatic cell surfaces.
+There are three known types of PH (PH1, PH2 and PH3), each resulting from a mutation in one of three different genes in the glyoxylate metabolism pathway: AGXT, GRHPR and HOGA1 respectively.
+Abnormal production and accumulation of oxalate leads to recurrent kidney stones, nephrocalcinosis and chronic kidney disease that may progress to end-stage kidney disease requiring intensive dialysis and systemic deposition of oxalate in various tissues in the body including the retina, bones, cardiac muscle and elsewhere.
+Nedosiran is designed to inhibit the production of hepatic lactate dehydrogenase (LDH) enzyme in the final common step of this pathway with the goal of preventing this overproduction of oxalate.
+This LDH enzyme inhibition occurs specifically in the liver due to the incorporation of GalNAc-targeting ligands in nedosiran that bind specifically to the asialoglycoprotein receptors (ASGPR) on hepatic cell surfaces.